oracle/weblogic-kubernetes-operator/docs-source/content/faq/volumes.md

 ---
-title: "Providing access to a Persistent Volume Claim"
+title: "Providing access to a PersistentVolumeClaim"
 date: 2020-01-07T15:02:28-05:00
 draft: false
 weight: 60
 ---
-> I need to provide an instance with access to a Persistent Volume Claim.
+> I need to provide an instance with access to a PersistentVolumeClaim.

 Some applications need access to a file, either to read data or to provide additional logging beyond what is built into the operator.
 One common way of doing that within Kubernetes is to create a